webdevelopers-eu/z-template/README.md

 so that the hidden class will be toggled *on* if `bar` is an empty array.
 The same condition can be expressed with the `{bar == 0} class hidden`.

+#### Smart List Rendering

+When the list changes (e.g. new item is added or old removed), the Z Template will compare previous and new list and will only update the items that changed.
+Items that were removed will be removed from the DOM, and items that were added will be added to the DOM.
+If the item is the same as previous item, it will be reused.
+This allows for efficient list rendering.
+If the item is the same or not is determined by the applied variables itself.
+If the variable is an object with `id` property then the `id` property is used to determine if the item is the same.

+For example following template will use only the `id` property to determine if the item is the same:

+    zTemplate(el, {items: [{id: 1, name: 'a'}, {id: 2, name: 'b'}]})

+If the `id` property is not present, then the item is compared by the whole `{name: ...}` object.

+    zTemplate(el, {items: [{name: 'a'}, {name: 'b'}]})

 ### Contexts

 If you have complex JSON data with nested objects, you can use the